 Although eucalyptus is great for respiratory issues, it is important to note that it is also very strong, making it unsuitable for children under 10 years old.

-Good news is, you can use cedarwood as a substitute for children under 10, and for the adult that cannot use eucalyptus.
+The good news is, you can use cedarwood (Juniperus virginiana) essential oil as a substitute for children under 10, and for the adult that cannot use eucalyptus.

-Juniper does a great job in helping the body fight infections especially colds and flu.
+Juniper Berry essential oil does a great job in helping the body fight infections especially colds and flu.
 It supports the respiratory system and clears congestion, helping you breathe better.